di37/mysql-docker-tutorial/README.md

     - "5004:3306"
 ```

-Now, we are ready to run SQL commands.
+Now, we are ready to run SQL query.

 ## Example scripts